What are Blue Sky Laws?

 Let’s Highlight the Merits of the Blue Sky Laws

-- They bring all the necessary information about the company issuing the securities as well as the offer to the investors’ notice
+- They bring all the necessary information about the company issuing the securities and the offer to the investors’ notice.

-- Issue liability to the company not fulfilling the registration requirements.
+- Issue liability to the company for not fulfilling the registration requirements.

 Major Limitations of the Laws